 Firstly I want to close out the Services Router piece.
 For every T0/T1 router that you have in your environment you can have an associated services router.
 The services router is sort of like the ESG in the NSX-V world.
 It’s a centralised routing construct that handles stateful services and north/south traffic.
 Where it differs from the ESG is in the way it’s instantiated, and the way interacts with the environment.
 I’m probably not articulating this in the best way, but let’s work through this and then you’ll see what I mean.

-The key thing to understand is that each Logical Router consists of both a distributed router construct (DR) and a centralised routing construct (SR).
+The key thing to understand is that each Logical Router consists of both a distributed router construct (DR) and a centralized routing construct (SR).
 If you look at the image below you’ll see that Tier0 has both a DR and a SR function running on my Edge Node.

 I think at this point it’s worth noting terminology, I’m saying DR and not DLR.
 Remember one logical router, consisting of a distributed and service function.

-Now if you are wondering does the SR exist on my compute nodes, no it does not, the SR only exists within the Edge nodes, as it’s a centralised function.
-As it’s a centralised function, similar to an ESG, it serves a core function of providing physical connectivity and integration.
+Now if you are wondering does the SR exist on my compute nodes, no it does not, the SR only exists within the Edge nodes, as it’s a centralized function.
+As it’s a centralized function, similar to an ESG, it serves a core function of providing physical connectivity and integration.
 To achieve this the SR is connected to VLAN backed uplinks, to the physical network, and as it’s not distributed, we can support dynamic routing via BGP, without any worries about a need for a control-VM.
 Happy Days!!

 Hopefully you’re already asking the question about how the packet get’s from the VM to the SR, to allow connectivity to the physical network.
 Remember when we attached a Tier-1 to a Tier-0 router NSX-T did some auto-plumbing, the same is true when an SR is instantiated.
 So firstly an SR is created when you either configure an uplink on your Tier-0 Logical Router, remember the SR is a construct that’s part of the LR, or configure some stateful services.
 When the SR is setup NSX-T auto-magically connects the SR to its associated DR, this is utilising a network based on the 169.254.0.0/28 network, and the Management Plane automatically adds the associated static routing.
 For routing, a default route is added on the DR pointing to the SR, and on the SR side static routes for the DR networks are added.
 So now when the VM sends a packet destined outbound, a local route lookup on the DR instance on the compute node it resides on, will say send packet to the T0 DR instance on the same node, which in turn will say send the packet to the SR. So all the outbound routing logical happens on the local node/hypervisor.
 Return traffic happens on the Edge Node where the SR resides.